-Computer-Aided Drafting and Design Associate in Science
+Computer-Aided Design Technologies Associate in Science

 Take your love of planning and drawing the perfect dwelling and turn it into a successful career.
-With high-quality education, technical skill sets, and a balance of design and construction, the A.S. degree in Computer-Aided Drafting and Design provides hands-on experience from experienced faculty and gives you comprehensive training for your dream job.
+With high-quality education, technical skill sets, and a balance of design and construction, the A.S. degree in Computer-Aided Design Technologies provides hands-on experience from experienced faculty and gives you comprehensive training for your dream job.

 Related Programs

-Getting Started: Summer 2023
+Getting Started: Fall Term

-May 8: Classes Begin
+Aug.
+26: Classes Begin

 Other Important Dates »